pocketzworld/creator-docs/pages/learn/designer-resources/concepts/generalfaq.md

 #### What's your policy on AI art?

-AI can be a powerful aid in finding inspiration or refining an existing idea.
-We allow AI entries as long as they're created using ethical models: if you have cultivated your own AI tools, or have access to an ethical AI tool built by somone else, you may use them for your concept entries.
+AI can be a powerful aid in finding inspiration.
+While we allow the use of AI to help you come up with design ideas, your final Concept submissions should be your own, original work.

-AI entries crafted using unethical models will be removed from a Concept.
+AI entries will be removed prior to voting.
 Please flag any entry you're uncertain about, and our team will take a look.

 #### My design was shadow banned on the newsfeed.
 Is it shadow banned in the Concept as well?